Al Stewart: Alan Parsons years (1975–1978)

 Stewart followed Past, Present and Future with Modern Times (1975), in which the songs were lighter on historical references and more of a return to the theme of short stories set to music.
 Significantly, though, it was the first of his albums to be produced by Alan Parsons.

 In a highly positive retrospective review of Modern Times, AllMusic senior editor Stephen Thomas Erlewine described the album as "exquisite".
 Erlewine wrote that the album "establishes Stewart's classic sound of folky narratives and Lennonesque melodies, all wrapped up in a lush, layered production from Alan Parsons.
 The production gives epics like the title track a real sense of grandeur that makes their sentiments resonate strongly."

 Modern Times produced Stewart's first hit single, "Carol".
 The album reached No. 30 in the US and received substantial airplay on album-oriented stations some 30 years before Bob Dylan would release an album of the same name.

 Stewart's contract with CBS Records expired at this point, and he signed to RCA Records for the world outside North America.
 His first two albums for RCA, Year of the Cat (released on Janus Records in the US, then reissued by Arista Records after Janus folded) and Time Passages (released in the U.S. on Arista), set the style for his later work and have been his biggest-selling recordings.

 Stewart told Kaya Burgess of The Times: "When I finished Year of the Cat, I thought: 'If this isn't a hit, then I can't make a hit.'
 We finally got the formula exactly right."

 Stewart had all of the music and orchestration written and completely recorded before he had a title for any of the songs.
 He mentioned in a Canadian radio interview that he has done this for six of his albums, and he often writes four different sets of lyrics for each song.

 Both albums reached the top ten in the US, with Year of the Cat peaking at No. 5 and Time Passages at No. 10, and both albums produced hit singles in the US ("Year of the Cat" No. 8, and "On the Border", #42; "Time Passages" No. 7 and "Song on the Radio", #29).
+In Canada, Year of the Cat reached No. 13 and Time Passages No. 8, and both albums produced hit singles there too with "Year of the Cat" No. 3, and "On the Border", #47; "Time Passages" No. 10 and "Song on the Radio", #29.
 Meanwhile, "Year of the Cat" became Stewart's first chart single in Britain, where it peaked at No. 31.
 It was a huge success at London's Capital Radio, reaching number 2 on their Capital Countdown chart.
 The overwhelming success of these songs on the two albums, both of which still receive substantial radio airplay on classic-rock/pop format radio stations, has perhaps later overshadowed the depth and range of Stewart's body of songwriting.